 In cases where temporary home health care is needed, Medicare will also cover 35 hours a week for 60 days at a time.

-In the later stages of Alzheimer’s or dementia, your older adult might need to move to an assisted living community or nursing home.
+In the later stages of Alzheimer’s or dementia, your older adult might need to move to an assisted living community, nursing home, or memory care community.

 Medicare won’t cover this type of care and housing, but Medicare Supplement policies can help with some of the out-of-pocket costs.